upstarter/automata/README.md

 There are 3 Layers in the supervision tree below the Application supervisor.
-The terminal nodes are the `AutomatonNodeSupervisor` which supervises the user-defined behavior tree nodes with the help of its "brain" – the `AutomatonServer`.
+The terminal nodes are the `AutomatonNodeSupervisor` which supervise the user-defined behavior tree nodes with the help of their "brains" – the `AutomatonServer`.
 The `AutomatonServer` currently handles the bulk of the logic of the system, as it is responsible for parsing user-config, and starting and managing the user-defined nodes.
 It starts the user defined nodes as children of `AutomatonNodeSupervisor`, which is kept lean for fault